sophiarora/CreditCardViz/README.md

 While bokeh is a powerful tool, it's not its expertise to paint large dataset.
 For the purpose of exploration, I keep all the fraud transactions and samples 10% of normal transactions.
 Sampling helped in quick visualization.

+This app require installing python3 or above to view the app.

 ## Play the app
 To play with the app clone this repo and run
 ```